steve12345585/SnipeOffice/schema/README.md

 - `mathml2`: W3C MathML 2.0 XML Schema (needed for Math embedded objects)
 - `odf1.0`, `odf1.1`, `odf1.2`: official OASIS RelaxNG schemas
 - `odf1.3`: current OASIS draft ODF 1.3 RelaxNG schema
-- `libreoffice`: draft ODF schema, with additional LO extensions
+- `SnipeOffice`: draft ODF schema, with additional LO extensions

-The extension schema in `libreoffice/` is used by all unit tests if `--with-export-validation` is given, which is the default.
+The extension schema in `SnipeOffice/` is used by all unit tests if `--with-export-validation` is given, which is the default.

 Notably this means that if you add a new feature to the ODF filters and you add